farmera/sare_grant/study_results_drones.md

 * Statistical analyses was performed on each section in terms of four spectral indices.

 To capture the study area each drone flight yielded roughly 1200-1500 geotiff images using the [Sequoia camera]() representing four narrow bands of light (plus RGB).
-The raw single band images were layered to produce from 300-350 composite images which were then stitched into a single master geotiff containing all four bands (minus RGB).
+Raw single band images seperately contaning each band were layered to produce from 300-350 composites which were then stitched into a single master geotiff.

 The process of stitching geo-coded images is known as mosaicking (see [Section 6](pre_processing_steps.md) ).
 Mosaiking allows accurate placement of acquired image data and projection of those data onto a map.
 The process is facilitated in this study by embedded latitude and longitude tags in each image captured by the Sequoia camera.
 This allows us to create images of relatively high definition containing a broader field of view.